I’m an author who writes contemporary literary fiction with a touch of suspense and have published two novels.

 Writers who make it to publication also understand and accept that criticism can help define their voice and improve their craft, and the difficult task of revisions and constant rewriting is a critical part of the process.

 Write what you know (it’s true) — go out and explore, see the world, live your life and learn from experiences at work and in relationships.
 Life is an education in and of itself, and anybody who is alive — has a story to tell.

 My biggest advice?
 Tell your story.
 Someone will buy it.
 Someday.
 Somewhere.
 Somehow.

-As for me, I’ll be plugging away on my next novel, writing in coffee shops, and at the kitchen table, and sometimes on planes and in hotel rooms — and I’ll be reading, too — at the library or at home in my favorite chair or at the beach, on my towel while everyone else is out swimming in the ocean.
+As for me, I’m always plugging away on my next novel, writing in coffee shops, at the kitchen table, on flights and in hotel rooms — and I’ll be reading, too — at the library (I haven’t seen the inside of a bookmobile in a while!) or in my favorite chair, or at the beach, on my towel while everyone else is out swimming in the sea.